-If you’re looking to build equity but you don’t want to maintain a homestead, a condo might be the perfect place to call home.
+If you’re looking to build equity but don’t want to maintain a homestead, a condo might be the perfect place to call home.
 One option for financing your condo is an FHA loan.
-FHA-approved condos can be a challenge to find, but read on for some tips and tricks that might help you find your next home.
+FHA-approved condos can be a challenge to find, so let’s explore some tips and tricks that might help you get into your next home.

 What Is An FHA-Approved Condo?

 The Federal Housing Administration (FHA) is a part of the Department of Housing and Urban Development (HUD).
 HUD administers federal aid to local agencies that manage housing for low-income residents.
-It also backs home loans for many Americans through the FHA.
-An FHA loan is a mortgage that is insured by the FHA and issued by an FHA-approved lender.
+The agency also backs home loans for many Americans through the FHA.
+An FHA loan is a mortgage insured by the FHA and issued by an FHA-approved lender.

 An FHA-approved condo is a condo that can be financed with an FHA loan.
 In order to get approved for FHA loans, a condominium community or single-unit residence has to be appraised to meet FHA loan standards.
 Once the community or single unit is approved, it receives a condo ID number.
 Prior to 2019, an entire condominium community needed to go through the approval process.
 With the rule change of 2019, individual condo units can be approved.

 Why Does A Condo Need To Be Approved For An FHA Loan?